-What is the psychology and meaning and common associations of the color pink, including the psychological effects of pink.
+What is the psychology, meanings, symbolism, and common associations of the color pink, including the psychological effects of pink?
 What does it say about your personality if you like to wear pink or if it’s your favorite color?

 The color pink in the western world is obviously associated with the female gender and femininity.
-It is also associated with love, caring and understanding.
+It’s associated with love, nurturing, compassion, and understanding.

-To wear pink could be a sign of a need to express themselves and their femininity, likely to be looking for attention with a more extroverted fun seeking personality type.
-Perhaps an intuitive person who doesn’t pay much attention to the opinions of others and who doesn’t care too much about conforming to social norms.
-Probably an impulsive person that often acts before thinking.
+Wearing pink could be a sign of a need to express themselves and their femininity.
+They are likely to be looking for attention with a more extroverted, fun-seeking personality type.
+Perhaps an intuitive person who doesn’t pay much attention to the opinions of others, and who doesn’t care too much about conforming to social norms.
+They are probably an impulsive person that often acts before thinking.

 Personality if Pink is your Favorite Color

-You have strong female traits, very girly, it can sometimes seem innocent but also immature.
+You have strong female traits, very girly, it can sometimes seem innocent, but somewhat immature.

 You are friendly with new people and happy to talk with almost anyone.